WARNING: Spoilers are unmarked.

-- In the first flashback in which we see him, Pete is a bully who's teasing Clark on the school bus before it veers off and crashes into the river.
-He is then saved by him, and his mother declares it a miracle.
-In a second flashback, we see a teenage Clark get bullied by other kids, and Pete doesn't join in.
-He then walks up to Clark and helps him out.
+- In the first flashback in which we see him, Pete Ross is a bully who's teasing Clark on the school bus before it veers off and crashes into the river.
+He is then saved by Clark, and his mother declares it a miracle to the Kents.
+In a second flashback, we see Clark get bullied by other kids, but Pete doesn't join in.
+After the other kids leave, Pete walks up to Clark and helps him back on his feet.
 Clark hasn't even become Superman yet, and he's inspiring people to become better than they are.

-- When Faora orders General Swanick to send Lois onto the Kryptonian ship with Superman, he refuses because that hadn't been part of the deal.
+- When Faora orders General Swanick to have Lois accompany Superman onto the Black Zero, he refuses because that hadn't been part of the deal.
 It establishes both the moral ambiguity of the Kryptonians, and that Swanick's antagonizing of Clark isn't necessarily personal; he's just following protocol.

-- Also the fact that Colonel Hardy—who, up until then, has had a...tense working relationship with Lois—is the one who steps in front of her and tells Faora to shove it, referring to Lois as "one of our own."
-This is the first indication we get that, for all his snide attitude around Lois beforehand, he's really a Jerk with a Heart of Gold.
+- Also the fact that Colonel Hardy, who previously had a tense working relationship with Lois, is the one who steps in front of her and tells Faora to shove it, referring to Lois as "one of our own."
+This is the first indication we get that, for all his snide attitude toward Lois beforehand, he's really a Jerk with a Heart of Gold.
 (The fact that the comics have long established Lois as a Military Brat may give a subtext to it.)

 - Lois apologizing to Superman for not being able to resist Zod's Mind Probe, only for Superman to say it's okay because he wasn't able to either.

 - The Kryptonian Big Guy Nam-Ek gets one too.
 After Faora is knocked out by a missile, he takes out the aircraft, then gently picks her up in a Bridal Carry and carries her out of the battlefield, which is immediately followed by one their aircrafts destroying the rest of the human ones.
-Fantastic Racism filled aliens or not, Zod's soldiers are True Companions to each other.
+Fantastic Racism-filled aliens or not, Zod's soldiers are True Companions.

 - "This man is not our enemy."
-Said by Colonel Hardy after Superman tackled Faora, thus saving his life, just moments earlier.
+Said by Colonel Hardy after Superman saved his life by tackling Faora just moments earlier.

 - More so when you realize it's the first time he's referred to Superman as a man rather than "the alien."